Pineola, Florida: Great Train Wreck of 1956

 The trains, loaded with perishables and dry goods, were traveling on the same track full speed at 49 mph.
 Realizing they were on a collision course, Dunnellon Dispatcher Braddock phoned Croom Station agent Cooper, telling him to get in his car and "go see what you can find."
 Cooper and fellow agent Thomas raced 90 mph on an ungraded road to alert the engineers---but did not reach them in time.

-At the sight of an oncoming headlight, the northbound train engineer slammed on emergency breaks as he yelled to his assistants to brace themselves for the crash.
+At the sight of an oncoming headlight, the northbound train engineer slammed on emergency brakes as he yelled to his assistants to brace themselves for the crash.